If there is no session listed for the area you wish to be trained in please contact unit.services@unisa.edu.au.

 ---|---|---|---|---|

-Click here to register for the Facilities Management Unit Syllabus Plus online training modules.
+Click here to register for the Facilities Management Unit Syllabus Plus training.

 For more information regarding Timetabling training please contact Con Mavris.